-We sometimes get asked by dance school owners for Property coverage.
-Programs A and B below are for studio Accident and Liability coverage, and have the option to add Equipment coverage.
+- For Property coverage: Programs A and B below are for studio Accident and Liability coverage, and have the option to add Equipment coverage.
 If you already have Accident and Liability insurance and only want Equipment coverage, you can get Equipment coverage here.

 We now offer two options for dance insurance for your studio or school.

 Below are two applications for your dance school insurance.
 Read to figure out if you will be better off with Program A or Program B. If Programs A and B both seem to apply to you, you can fill out both forms to see which program gives you the best rate.
 They have the same coverages, although the limits vary.
 Check your lease to see if you have limit requirements.